We are often asked why there isn't a Homecoming Street Parade:

 For a truly successful parade that lasts more than five minutes and justifies blocking of the major road/intersection in Kingwood, both high schools need to participate.

 Scheduling is THE major issue.
-Trying to find a Saturday that is good for both football teams, avoiding the dances, avoiding SAT and ACT tests, avoiding marching band contests, etc., can be a nightmare.
+Trying to find a Saturday that is good for both football teams, avoiding the dances, avoiding SAT and ACT tests, avoiding marching band contests, etc., is very difficult.
 All of the youth football, baseball, softball, and soccer games are often on Saturday mornings, so they can't participate.

 Then, add in the City of Houston requirements: parade permits, liability insurance ($1K to $2K), scheduling of extra police officers, arranging for barricades and barrels, etc.